sofiabelen/sofiabelen.github.io/content/blog/reflections-of-a-3rd-year-foreign-student-at-mipt/index.md

 layout: post
 title: Reflections of a 3rd Year Foreign Student at MIPT
 thumbnail: phys-film.jpg
-preview: "During the first 5 seconds, I had already decided this is where I wanted to be.
+description: "During the first 5 seconds, I had already decided this is where I wanted to be.
 It was the atmosphere that I fell in love with."
 date: 2021-12-22
 categories:
     - studying abroad